 Candidate Name: Unit T2 - Laws and Regulations Status: Mandatory WORD COUNT: Knowledge Requirements You need to demonstrate that you have obtained Know guidance within which transport planners work.
-Your assunderstood the key aspects of: rledge of the frameworks of laws, regulations and sessors will be looking for evidence that you have clearly current statutory and regulatory requirements, guida development and delivery of transport policies, plans how transport projects and services are funded, the key factors pertaining to funding eligibility and differences in emphasis and approach required for different funding streams • the framework of laws, regulations and guidance red quired for transport planning, including: protection against discrimination public health and safety environmental impact, sustainable development and climate change development planning · · · · · · · · · · · · · · · · · · · delivery and operation of land transport, and/or of transport by air or water.
+Your assunderstood the key aspects of: rledge of the frameworks of laws, regulations and sessors will be looking for evidence that you have clearly current statutory and regulatory requirements, guida development and delivery of transport policies, plans how transport projects and services are funded, the differences in emphasis and approach required for d • the framework of laws, regulations and guidance red quired for transport planning, including: protection against discrimination public health and safety environmental impact, sustainable development and climate change development planning delivery and operation of land transport, and/or of transport by air or water.
 Candidate Evidence

-Candidate Name: Unit T3 - Data Status: Mandatory , WORD COUNT: the methods of data collection used for transport plants including quality of the resulting data the principles and practise of transport data process weaknesses emerging sources of data, particularly as a result of Powledge of the collection, retrieval, analysis and assessment of transport policies, plans, schemes and nat you have clearly understood the key aspects of: a, and their key characteristics including any limitations planning, and their relative strengths and weaknesses, assing and analysis and their relative strengths and
+Candidate Name: Unit T3 - Data Status: Mandatory WORD COUNT: the methods of data collection used for transport plaincluding quality of the resulting data the principles and practise of transport data processing weaknesses sessment of transport policies, plans, schemes and t you have clearly understood the key aspects of: and their key characteristics including any limitations nning, and their relative strengths and weaknesses, and analysis and their relative strengths and emerging sources of data, particularly as a result of r new technologies how to deal with uncertainty and socio-economic bias s in the different types of data collection and analysis. how to deal with uncertainty and socio-economic bias in the different types of data collection and analysis.
+Candidate Evidence